compie-technologies/mongo-orm/README.md

 The first argument is the schema object.
 See [Schema Validation](https://docs.mongodb.com/manual/core/schema-validation/index.html) for details.

-The `Schema` constructor takes a second optional argument called 'options', which represents schema's additional timestamp related properties: 'createdAt' and 'updatedAt'.
+The `Schema` constructor takes a second optional argument called 'options', which represents schema's additional timestamp related properties:
 * `createdAt` property will be set once document is first inserted to db.
 * `updatedAt` property will be set every time document is updates in db.